Herrnurt/2023-365-Days-python-Challenge/README.md

 + Day 5 : Roman Numbers to Decimals in python
 + Day 6 : Text to Handwriting using Python
 + Day 7 : CReating a TreeMap in Python
-+ Day 8 : Text to Handwriting using Python
++ Day 8 : Fahrenheit to Celsius Python